 Apply to join the network

-The window for applications to the WMC network is now open and will close on 16 January 2019.
+The window for applications to the WMC network is now open and will close on 20 May 2019.
 Membership is open to any women who are involved in mediation at the community, national, regional or global level; who are interested in sharing their experience and expertise; and who are citizens of a Commonwealth country.
-At this time we are specifically encouraging young women to apply from the Caribbean, Africa, Asia and the Pacfic.
+At this time we are specifically encouraging young women to apply from the Caribbean, Africa and the Pacific, and would be particularly interested to hear from indigenous women from these regions.
+Unfortunately, we are no longer able to accept applications from Pakistan, India, Australia, Canada or the UK as we already have the maximum number of members from these countries.

 The network will provide members with: